Henry Kitchener, 3rd Earl Kitchener: Family

-His niece Emma Joy Kitchener, LVO (2000) (born 1963), a Lady-in-Waiting to Princess Michael of Kent, married Julian Fellowes on 28 April 1990.
+His niece Emma Joy Kitchener, LVO (2000) (born 1963), a lady-in-waiting to Princess Michael of Kent, married Julian Fellowes on 28 April 1990.
 On 15 October 1998 the Fellowes family changed its surname from Fellowes to Kitchener-Fellowes.
 She is also a great-great-niece of Herbert, 1st Earl Kitchener.

-Lord Fellowes publicly expressed his dissatisfaction that the proposals to change the rules of royal succession were not extended to hereditary peerages, which had they been would have allowed his wife to succeed her uncle as The Countess Kitchener in her own right.
+Lord Fellowes publicly expressed his dissatisfaction that the proposals to change the rules of royal succession were not extended to hereditary peerages, which had they been would have allowed his wife to succeed her uncle as Countess Kitchener in her own right.
 Or as he put it "I find it ridiculous that, in 2011, a perfectly sentient adult woman has no rights of inheritance whatsoever when it comes to a hereditary title" Instead, the title became extinct on her uncle's death because there were no male heirs.
 On 9 May 2012, Queen Elizabeth II issued a Royal Warrant of Precedence granting Lady Emma Fellowes the same rank and style as the daughter of an earl, as would have been due to her if her late father had survived his brother and therefore succeeded to the earldom.